Skip to main content

 6. Integrity and confidentiality

-Information Access - access to electronic is tightly controlled.
+Information Access - access to electronic or paper records is tightly controlled.
 Employees are vetted in a manner commensurate with the role that they are expected to undertake.
 Protocols are followed to ensure that employees only have access as required to undertake their role.

 7. Accountability